mwernerds/frechetrange/README.md

 Martin Werner - boilerplate, R-package, some integration work More to come.

-Fabian Dütsch - Grid, optimization of the Fréchet decider
+Fabian Dütsch - adapting the implementations, optimizations